Artificial Intelligence In Logistics: How To Apply AI In The Supply Chain?

 It is worth asking yourself: what business problems can be solved with AI?
 Do these problems really need AI-based solutions?

 Business value drivers must be carefully selected before embarking on an AI project.
-These value drivers can be cost savings, improving customer experience, improving efficiency by gaining insights you previously could not access, etc.
+These value drivers can be cost savings, improving customer experience, improving efficiency by gaining insights you previously could not access, etc. AI is increasingly integrated into systems like CRM, ERP, and HRM, driving significant improvements in these areas.
+For more on how AI can enhance workforce management, explore human resource management software development.

 You need to start with the simplest forms of data analytics and increase in complexity as the organization needs it.
 It's critical to understand what business metrics the envisioned AI project will operate on and whether implementing AI has a significant impact.
 Assessing what data is needed for the AI project is also critical.
 After all, it is impossible to get something from artificial intelligence without providing it with data.
 Is there enough data well processed and available relevant to the problem you are going to solve?
 More specific but equally important questions might be: how clean is this data, how often has it been collected, and how can project team members get it?